-Recently released statistics in the past year report, approximately 40 Americans die each day due to over medication of prescribed drugs.
-Those are just the ones who have died.
+Recently released statistics in the past year report, approximately 40 Americans die each day due to overmedication of prescribed drugs.
+Those are just the ones who have been killed.
 That doesn’t include the thousands, possibly millions who are walking around addicted and over medicated right now.
 Regrettably, many are pet owners.

-Over medicated people are normally less functional and less responsible, not only for themselves and families, but also for their pets.
+Overmedicated people usually are less functional and less responsible, not only for themselves and families but also for their pets.
 The majority are not as conscious of what they are doing, when in their preferred altered state.
 They are forgetful.
 And, they tend to procrastinate more than someone who is functional.

 Medications are spilled and not picked up.
 It could be they didn’t realize they dropped them, or it could be it’s too much effort to look for them.

 Medications are left within reach of the pets; instead of being kept in secured containers, drawers or medicine cabinets.

 Sometimes they know they dropped their pills or spilled their medications, but forget to look for them or wipe it up.

 Signs and symptoms of drugged puppy or dog

 Not all puppies or dogs have the same response.
 Age, size and general health may work for or against you if your pup ingests human medicine.
 Puppies, toy and small breeds, those in poor health and senior dogs usually have the slightest chance of survival.